MetalHexx/TeensyROM-UI/README.md

 I experimented with KungFu Flash which was really cool.
 I pondered an Ultimate II+.
 The problem was, none of them had midi and the Kerberos is impossible to find.
 But then -- I found TeensyROM and it had MIDI capability too.
 Perfect!

 The one thing that all these amazing carts have in common is that they're kind of slow at navigating over thousands of files.
 It's a bit overwhelming.
-Trying to find that one game you played before but having trouble? :)  Call me impatient, but it takes tpo long to explore collections with these carts.
+Trying to find that one game you played before but having trouble?
+I've been there. :)  Call me impatient, but it takes too long to explore collections with the built in cart UIs.
 So this project aims to solve that problem.

 I contacted the creator, Mr Travis S, and started brainstorming.
 After a lot of hard work, late nights and bugging Travis with crazy ideas, I now offer this UI and hope it finds a place in your retro workflow.
 Enjoy!